Mohammedhussingh/catBoost/eval_metrics.md

 - **Training Performance**: 4.3 seconds (all data are numerical).
 - **Cross-validation** (for all model parameters, at least 4 values per parameter) & **Hyperparameter Tuning**: 3-7 minutes.
 - **Prediction**: Instant.

+## Note:
+While the model is suitable and performs well, the scale and quality of the data—or potentially the techniques used for data collection—limit its effectiveness.
+This is a key weakness of the model.
+With access to better-quality data, significantly improved performance could be achieved.